darktjm/gamesup/README.md

 be separated by whitespace.
 Multiple options are permitted on a line, but not mixing of skipped `--` and unskipped `--`.
-Whitespace on lines with multiple words starting with `--` (or with no leading `--`) are assumed to separate arguments; use a single argument on a line by itself to preserve whitespace in the argument.
+Whitespace on lines with multiple words starting with `--` (or with no leading `--`) are assumed to be separate arguments; use a single argument on a line by itself to preserve whitespace in the argument.

 Playstation
 -----------

-I use wrappers for Playstation 1 and 2 games that provide per-game` configuration and per-game memory cards (since the emulators don't, really).
+I use wrappers for Playstation 1 and 2 games that provide per-game configuration and per-game memory cards (since the emulators don't, really).
 They also provide a convenient (for me) way to select a game to play.
 To list all images, run the script.
 To select one from a